codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a boomerang that won't come back?
-A stick.
+How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+On which computer hardware device is the BIOS chip located?
- 1. C#
+ 1. Hard Disk Drive
- 2. Python
+ 2. Central Processing Unit
- 3. PHP
+ 3. Graphics Processing Unit
- 4. JavaScript
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Motherboard
 </details>